 How much will it cost to fix an overbite with Invisalign?

-The cost of Invisalign Comprehensive is between £2,500 – £5,500 depending on the severity of your case and the length of treatment needed.
-If your orthodontic case is quite complex then you will probably need to go with one of these options, depending on your age.
+The cost of Invisalign Comprehensive, which is used to treat more complex cases like overbites, is between £3,500 – £5,500 depending on the severity of your case and the length of treatment needed.

 Can treat overbites?